Data Annotation for ML: Guide to Label AI Training Data

 Object detection annotation

-Here, bounding boxes are drawn around the objects of interest in an image, with each box labeled with the class of the object it contains.
+Here, bounding box annotation is the standard technique for object detection, where bounding boxes are drawn around objects of interest in an image or 3D data, such as lidar data.
+Each box is labeled with the class of the object it contains.
+This method is widely used in autonomous systems, including autonomous vehicles and robotics, to identify and track objects, recognize activities, and navigate environments safely.
 For example, in a street image, annotators can identify and frame cars, pedestrians, and traffic lights.
 This type of annotation is essential for object detection.

 Semantic segmentation annotation